clintonpowell/valid-models/README.md

 */

 ```
-Or use purge method which does the opposite (deletes specified fields);
+Or use withoutFields method which does the opposite (deletes specified fields);
 ```js
 var purger = {
   passHash: true,